-Co-Principal Investigators: Sandra Rosenbloom, Community and Regional Planning Sponsor: Council for Advanced Transportation Studies Completion: Fall 1974
+Principal Investigator: Sandra Rosenbloom, Community and Regional Planning Sponsor: Council for Advanced Transportation Studies Completion: December 1974 Funding: \$2,650

 In January 1974, at the request of The University ad hoc Energy Conservation Committee, the Graduate Program in Community and Regional Planning undertook a survey of the full-time faculty and staff of The University to determine their interest in both carpooling and bus alternatives to their usual mode of home-to-work travel.
 Over 65% of the slightly under 10,000 persons surveyed returned completed questionnaires.
 A special program was written to collect and analyze these data.
-Three separate carpooling matching routines were run for the University community
+Three separate carpooling matching routines were run for the University community.

 The research is focussed on two problems (1) evaluation of the effectiveness of the carpool matching service, and (2) an analysis of the need for special bus services.
-The first part is essentially a concern for short-term immediate improvements directly attributable to the matching of interested carpoolers.
-This study has a three-part design: (1) a "before-and-after" survey of vehicle occupancy and traffic congestion in the immediate University location, (2) a sample survey of those who indicated carpool interest to determine what actually happened to their usual travel patterns, and (3) an investigation of the personal and social constraints inhibiting the use of alternative transportation modes for University personnel.
+The first part is essentially a concern for shortterm immediate improvements directly attributable to the matching of interested carpoolers.
+This study has a threepart design: (1) a "before-and-after" survey of vehicle occupancy and traffic congestion in the immediate University location, (2) a sample survey of those who indicated carpool interest to determine what actually happened to their usual travel patterns, and (3) an investigation of the personal and social constraints inhibiting the use of alternative transportation modes for University personnel.

 The second major part of this topic involves a detailed analysis of the questionnaire responses indicating interest in special bus services.
-Several bus options are being investigated, using the survey data to set the parameters for a project the effectiveness of, proposed systems such as demandactivated transit, subscription home-to-work services, and new bus routing.
+Several bus options are being investigated, using the survey data to set the parameters, for a project to study the effectiveness of proposed systems such as demand-activated transit, subscription home-towork services, and new bus routing.